-10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+11 SEO Tips To Boost Your Restaurant Visibility In Search

 In the keyword research tools (each tool will vary on locality options), you can set your geographic focus to the area you identified and use both the generic term by itself (“restaurants”) and geographic modifier (“Kansas City restaurants”), as well as other general variations related to what your restaurant is about.

 The next level relates to the specific categories your restaurant would fall into.

 Examples include “Mexican restaurants,” “pizza,” “romantic restaurants,” and other unique features and types of cuisine.

-If you’re struggling with what specific categories or wording you should use, take a look at Google Maps (the Google My Business listings), Yelp, and TripAdvisor.
+If you’re struggling with what specific categories or wording you should use, take a look at Google Maps (the Google Business Profile listings), Yelp, and TripAdvisor.

 Use their filtering criteria in your area to see the general categories they utilize.

-Brand terms
+Brand Terms

-Don’t take it for granted that you’ll automatically rise to the top on brand searches.
+Don’t take it for granted that you’ll automatically rise to the top of brand searches.
 Know how many people are searching for your restaurant by name and compare that to the high-level and niche-specific search volume.

-Ensure your site outranks the directory and social sites in your space for your restaurant, as the value of people coming to your site is higher and trackable.
+Ensure your site outranks the directory, reservation (if applicable), and social sites in your space for your restaurant, as the value of people coming to your site is higher and trackable.

 Once you’re armed with search terms and volume data, you can narrow your focus to the specific terms that fit your restaurant at high, category-specific, and brand levels.